 Contract modifications, defined as changes in the scope or price (or both) of a contract that are approved by the parties to the contract, such as a contract amendment, exist when the parties to a contract approve a modification that either creates new, or changes existing, enforceable rights and obligations of the parties to the contract.
 Depending on facts and circumstances, we account for a contract modification as one of the following: (i) a separate contract; (ii) a termination of the existing contract and a creation of a new contract; or (iii) a combination of the preceding treatments.
 A contract modification is accounted for as a separate contract if the scope of the contract increases because of the addition of promised services that are distinct and if the price of the contract increases by an amount of consideration that reflects our standalone selling prices of the additional promised services.
-When a contract modification is not considered a separate contract and the remaining services are distinct from the services transferred on or before the date of the contract modification, we account for the contract modification as a termination of the existing contract and a creation of a new contract.
-When a contract modification is not considered as a separate contract.
+When a contract modification is not considered a separate contract and the remaining services are distinct from the services transferred on or before the date of the contract modification, we account for the contract modification is not considered and a creation of a new contract.
 When a contract modification is not considered and a creation of a new contract.
-When a contract modification as a termination of the existing contract and a creation of a new contract.
+When a contract modification is not considered and a creation of a new contract.
+When a contract modification is not considered and a creation of a new contract.
+When a contract modification is not considered and a creation of a new contract.
 When a contract modification as an adjustment to revenue on a cumulative catch-up basis.